Batteries - Implementation of the EU Batteries Regulation

 Changes

-- The new Batteries Regulation will ensure that, in the future, batteries have a low carbon footprint, use minimal harmful substances.
-And need less raw materials.
-It will also ensure that they are collected, reused and recycled to a high degree in Europe.
+- The new Batteries Regulation will ensure that in the future, batteries have a low carbon footprint, use minimal harmful substance, need fewer raw materials and are collected, reused and recycled to a high degree.

 - Targets for recycling efficiency, material recovery and recycled content will be gradually introduced from 2025 onwards.